Grover search revisited; application to image pattern matching: Introduction

 \section{Introduction}

-Grover search algorithm \cite{Grover1996-bh} is a landmark quantum algorithm that theoretically promises the advantage over any classical one.
+Grover search algorithm \cite{Grover1996-bh} is a landmark quantum algorithm that theoretically promises a computational advantage over any classical one.
 The search problem is included in the following pattern matching problem.
-That is, we are given a set of data, i.e., a database, where each data has its own index; the task is to find out the set of possible indices of a given query data that has significant similarity to the elements of database.
+That is, we are given a set of data, i.e., a database, where each data has its own index; the task is to find out the index of a database component that has the highest similarity to a given query data.
 When the database contains the query data and the task is to find the corresponding unique index, then the problem is called the search.
 In the original Grover's paper, he studied a simplified problem such that only the indices are focused, and provided the seminal amplitude amplification method that enables us to find the answer with $\sqrt{n}$ queries while any classical one needs $n$ queries, where $n$ is the number of data; that is, the quadratic speedup is guaranteed.